KylerBesher/dancepnt/site/content/tour-info/_index.md

 -   Senior: 15-19 years
 -   Adult: 20 years and over

-*No cash awards are given in the Novice & Intermediate Level.
+***Please note:***No cash awards are given in the Novice & Intermediate Level.
+Must be at least 5 to a category.

 ### Withdrawing/Adding Dancers